courselabs/docker/labs/compose/solution.md

 > You'll see it has two IP addresses, one from each network - like a machine with two network cards.

-Test connectivity:
+Test connectivity from the Nginx container to the web container:

 ```
-docker exec rng_nginx_1 nslookup rng-api

 docker exec rng_nginx_1 nslookup rng-web
 ```

-> The new container can resolve IP addresses for the original containers.
+> The new container can resolve IP addresses for the original container.

+And from the web container to Nginx:

 ```
 docker exec rng_rng-web_1 ping -c3 nginx
 ```

-> And the old containers can reach the new one.
+> The old containers can reach the new one.